-When using Group VPN, in certain cases, the PUSH ACK message from the group member to the group key server may be lost.
+In certain cases, the PUSH ACK message from the group member to the group key server may be lost.
 The group member can still send rekey requests for the TEK SAs before the hard lifetime expiry.
-Only if the key server sends any new PUSH messages to the group members, those updates would not be received by the group member since the key server would have removed the member from registered members list.
+Only if the key server sends any new PUSH messages to the grooup members, those updates would not be received by the group member since the key server would have removed the member from registered members list.
 PR1608290